lorenzopelanda/geo-analysis/docs/EXAMPLES.rst

 ``green_area_per_person()``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This function calculates the square meters of green areas in the bounding box per person using the data from OpenStreetMap with only the green areas and in raster form and the data from GHS-POP.
-The green data must be in raster form, so you have to rasterize them using ``to_raster(reference_raster)`` function in ``utils.vector.VectorUtils``.
+The green data must be in raster form, so you have to rasterize them using ``to_raster(reference_raster)`` function in ``utils.vector``.

 .. code-block:: python

-   from greento.metrics.MetricsOSM import MetricsOSM
+   from greento.metrics.osm import osm

-   metrics_osm = MetricsOSM(osm_green, traffic_network, ghspop)
+   metrics_osm = osm(osm_green, traffic_network, ghspop)
    green_are_per_person = metrics_osm.green_area_per_person()

 ``green_isochrone_green(lat, lon, max_time, network_type)``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This function calculates from a starting point the max reachable green areas with a time limit and a network type.
 Using the data from OpenStreetMap with only the green areas and in raster form and the data from GHS-POP.
-The green data must be in raster form, so you have to rasterize them using ``to_raster(reference_raster)`` function in ``utils.vector.VectorUtils``.
+The green data must be in raster form, so you have to rasterize them using ``to_raster(reference_raster)`` function in ``utils.vector``.

 .. code-block:: python

-   from greento.metrics.MetricsOSM import MetricsOSM
+   from greento.metrics.osm import osm

-   metrics_osm = MetricsOSM(osm_green, traffic_network, ghspop)
+   metrics_osm = osm(osm_green, traffic_network, ghspop)
    max_reachable_green = metrics_osm.green_isochrone_green(45.0628, 7.6781, 12, "walk")

 .. raw:: html